SkygearIO/skygear-doc/content/ios/access-control.md

                                          }];
 ```

-Remember that the above definitions are freezed at the time the application
+Remember that the above definitions are frozen at the time the application
 is switched to production mode.